MillimeterDL: Deep Learning Simulations of the Microwave Sky: Results

 \subsection{Three-point and Four-point Functions}

 We also compute higher order statistics, in particular the three-point and four-point functions.
-We compute the binned bispectra of foregrounds following~\cite{Crawford2014, vanEngelen2014, Coulton2019}.
-We use the {\it PiInTheSky} software to compute the binned bispectra. \href[]{https://github.com/simonsobs/PiInTheSky}.
+We compute the bispectra of foregrounds following~\cite{Crawford2014, vanEngelen2014, Coulton2019} using the {\it PiInTheSky} software.{\footnote{\href{https://github.com/simonsobs/PiInTheSky}{https://github.com/simonsobs/PiInTheSky}}} The binned bispectra of the simulations are shown in Figure~\ref{fig:bispec} and Figure~\ref{fig:bispec_squeeze}.
 One advantage of the binned bispectrum method is that it requires no explicit modeling of the signal.
-The binned bispectra of the simulations are shown in Figure~\ref{fig:bispec}.
 For visualization purposes, we plot the absolute value of the kSZ bispectra, and we plot the tSZ bispectra multiplied by a factor of -1.
-We find some mismatch in the shape and amplitude of the bispectra.
-However, note that our training procedure was not explicitly optimized to reproduce the bispectra.
+Overall we find a good match in the shape and amplitude of the bispectra, even though our training procedure was not explicitly optimized to reproduce the bispectra.
 With minor modifications to the training procedure, we expect this match can be further improved.

+In Figure~\ref{fig:bispec_squeeze}, we show a squeezed configuration bispectra, where one leg of the triangle is $\ell_1=35$, and the other two legs have the same length ($\ell_2=\ell_3$).
+As discussed in Section~\ref{sec:postprocess}, we generate the full-sky realizations by "stitching" up $1^{\circ}$ x $1^{\circ}$ tiles.
+Naively, the network simulations are not expected to reproduce the statistics for modes larger than the tile size (i.e.~roughly $\ell \le 200$).
+However, we find that the network correctly reproduces the correlations between the super tile modes ($\ell_1 = 35$) and the smaller scale modes ($\ell \ge 200$).
+This indicates that our overall procedure can generate faithful full-sky realizations, which contain the correct information at all scales.

 Figure~\ref{fig:ps_4pt} and Figure~\ref{fig:bias_fgs} show the comparison for the four-point functions used to reconstruct the lensing potential.
 To do this comparison, we first generate an unlensed Gaussian CMB realization using the {\it{WMAP5}} cosmology~\cite{WMAP2009}; we then make two lensed versions of this CMB map, one lensed by the the network $\kappa$ and another lensed by the S10 $\kappa$ map.
 Since our lensing reconstruction filter requires some instrument noise and a finite resolution, we add to each simulation a white noise level of 10$\mu$K-arcminute and a 1.3 arcminute Gaussian beam, which matches current ground-based CMB experiment sensitivity.
 We reconstruct the lensing potential using the temperature-only quadratic estimator~\cite{Hu2002} in order to focus on the bias induced from extragalactic foregrounds.
 We include CMB multipoles in the range of $\ell \in [100, 3000]$ for the reconstruction.
 Figure~\ref{fig:ps_4pt} shows the cross spectra between the reconstructed lensing convergence and the input lensing convergence from both the network and S10 simulations, in the absence of other foreground contamination.
 We find a good match for all the scales considered.
 Figure~\ref{fig:bias_fgs} shows the contamination of the reconstructed lensing convergence from simulated lensed CMB maps plus the extragalactic foregrounds as a percent bias (i.e $C_{L, biased}^{\kappa \kappa}/C_{L, unbiased}^{\kappa \kappa}\times100$, where $C_{L}^{\kappa \kappa}$ is computed from the cross spectra between the reconstructed and the input lensing convergences as described above).
 We find good agreement between the biases computed from the network and those from the S10 simulations.